 In addition to its well known aquatic life, Utila is teeming with terrestrial critters too!
 Take some time to meet the plants and animals of Utila:

-The Utila Iguana (Ctenosaura bakeri) also known as Utila Swamper is the unofficial mascot of Utila, and there are 33 species of reptitels and amphibians to get to know too!
-CLICK on image to left to learn more about Utila’s Iguanas and its cousins on Utila.
+The Utila Iguana (Ctenosaura bakeri) also known as Utila Swamper is the unofficial mascot of Utila, and there are 33 species of reptiles and amphibians to get to know too!
+Check out the Utila Iguana Station when you’re in Utila, it’s a quiet, green and tropical place with a learning center and plenty of researchers and volunteers to ask questions to and learn more about Utila’s Iguanas and other reptiles, spiders, insects and birds.
+Kanauau is another conservation organization to contact or spend time with while on Utila that studies bats, insect biodiversity and works toward the conservation of the endemic Iguanas to Utila.

 Birds of Utila: